hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/python_sdk_install.rst

 ========

-The Python SDK is installed automatically when you install Hyperledger Sawtooth by following the instructions in :doc:`environment_setup`.
+The Python SDK is installed automatically when you install Hyperledger Sawtooth by following the instructions in :doc:`getting_started`.
 This tutorial explains how import the SDK into your Python environment.